Deciding what to wear to your interview

 Take a look at the below examples of appropriate dress for an interview.
 The examples range from what is appropriate for an interview at a casual workplace to a professional workplace.

-On the next page, we will look at examples of inappropriate and risky choices in interview attire.
+On the next page, we'll look at examples of inappropriate and risky choices in interview attire.